ansible-collections/community.hashi_vault/docs/docsite/rst/contributor_guide.rst

 Integration Tests
 -----------------

-Unlike other collections, we now require an `integration_config.yml <https://docs.ansible.com/ansible/latest/dev_guide/testing_integration.html#integration-config-yml>`_ file for properly running integration tests, as the tests require external dependencies (like a Vault server) and need to know where to find them.
+Unlike other collections, we now require an `integration_config.yml <https://docs.ansible.com/ansible/latest/dev_guide/testing_integration.html#integration-config-yml>`_ file for properly running integration tests, as the tests require external dependencies (like a Vault server) and they need to know where to find those dependencies.

 If you have contributed to this collection or to the ``hashi_vault`` lookup plugin in the past, you might remember that the integration tests used to download, extract, and run a Vault server during the course of the tests, by default.
 This **legacy method** is not recommended but is still available (for now) via opt-in.